-Metro found that today's transportation funding system relies on regressive taxes and reinforces inequity by targeting the vast majority of spending to automobile infrastructure, favoring those that can afford a car, resulting in high emissions that disproportionately impact low income and BIPOC neighborhoods, and leave little funding for transit and active transportation which are disproportionately relied on by women, BIPOC, and low income populations.
+Metro found that the current transportation funding system relies on regressive taxes and reinforces inequity by targeting the vast majority of spending on automobile infrastructure, favoring those that can afford a car, resulting in high emissions that disproportionately impact low income and BIPOC neighborhoods, and leaving little funding for transit and active transportation which are disproportionately relied on by women, BIPOC, and low income populations.

-A congestion pricing program can be more equitable if it employs best practices that are tailored to the places and people effected.
-Program design has the greatest potential to improve equity outcomes if it does three things: (1) builds affordability into the program (this can be realized in multiple ways such as providing discounts and exemptions for key groups or geographies), (2) focuses revenues on equity outcomes (this can include investing in key neighborhoods or facilities; focusing on transit, sidewalks, and/or bike lanes; and/or investing in senior or disabled services); (3) targets pricing benefits to key locations (mobility benefits and air quality can be targeted to equity communities).
+A congestion pricing program can be more equitable if it employs best practices that are tailored to the places and people affected.
+Program design has the greatest potential to improve equity outcomes if it does three things:

+- 1. builds affordability into the program (this can be realized in multiple ways such as providing discounts and exemptions for key groups or geographies) - focuses revenues on equity outcomes (this can include investing in key neighborhoods or facilities; focusing on transit, sidewalks, and/or bike lanes; and/or investing in senior or disabled services) - 3. targets pricing benefits to key locations (for example, mobility benefits and air quality can be targeted to disadvantaged communities).

-The report lays out best practices any program going forward needs to employ to improve equity.
-In addition, it demonstrated that tools such as modeling and mapping are important to employ to understand the impacts and benefits to equity populations, geographies, and different types of travelers.
+The RCPS Report describes best practices any program going forward needs to employ to improve equity.
+In addition, it demonstrates that tools such as modeling and mapping must be employed to fully understand the impacts and benefits to equity populations, geographies, and different types of travelers.

 The study can also help advance Metro's climate action goals by helping lay the groundwork for congestion pricing tools to be moved forward.
-Each congestion pricing tool modeled and analyzed was shown to reduce greenhouse gasses and other harmful emissions.
+Each congestion pricing tool modeled and analyzed in the report was shown to reduce greenhouse gases and other harmful emissions.

-Known Opposition - No known opposition.
+Known Opposition -None